CP1404/Practicals/prac_06/README.md

 Now write a **guitar_test.py** program with at least enough code to test that the last two methods work as expected.
-So to test that the **get_age()** method works, you could test that the above example guitar does indeed output 95 as expected.
-Here is some sample output for testing two guitars where the second is called Another Guitar and has year=2012:
+So to test that the **get_age()** method works, you could test that the above example guitar does indeed output 98 as expected.
+Here is some sample output for testing two guitars where the second is called Another Guitar and has year=2013:

-    Gibson L-5 CES get_age() - Expected 96.
-Got 96
+    Gibson L-5 CES get_age() - Expected 98.
+Got 98
-    Another Guitar get_age() - Expected 6.
-Got 6
+    Another Guitar get_age() - Expected 7.
+Got 7
     Gibson L-5 CES is_vintage() - Expected True.
 Got True
     Another Guitar is_vintage() - Expected False.
 Got False

 Do you see how this works?

-We print our own *literal* for what we expect if the function works (e.g. 96), then we print *what the actual method returns* and we look at the output to see if they match.
+We print our own *literal* for what we expect if the function works (e.g. 98), then we print *what the method actually returns* and we look at the output to see if they match.
 This form of testing is quite 'manual' since we need to read the output and compare it ourselves, but it is a good start.